 To honour your child’s trust I will keep confidential his/her confidences unless s/he authorises me to share them, I have concerns about his/her or others’ safety or am required to disclose confidences by law.

 How many sessions will it take?

 This will depend on the child and is decided with help of an initial assessment and on-going reviews.
 These may include other significant persons in the child’s life.
-Some children respond well to short-term interventions of 8 weeks.
+Some children respond well to short-term interventions of 14 to 16 weeks.
 However, the more complex or long-term the child’s needs are, the longer therapy will necessarily take.

 Importantly, sessions will develop at the child’s pace.
 Regular review meetings will look at how things are going and when to conclude therapy.

 Early intervention works best.